suworld1026/angular-express-login/README.md

 # angular-express-login
-This is a sample Website for demostrate token based login solution for expressjs + angularjs. modules are written for both server side (base on nodejs + expressjs) and client side (angularjs + bootstrap).
+This is a sample website app of token based login solution for expressjs + angularjs. modules are written for both server side (base on nodejs + expressjs) and client side (angularjs + bootstrap).

 You must install nodejs, bower and mongodb before run this app.